-All videotaped episodes were coded unless there were no technical problems rendering the behavior of children or caregivers unrecognizable.
-Observers coded videotaped episodes in real time - that is, they marked time, in minutes and seconds, as each behavior occurred.
-Below I describe the coding in terms of gesture content, conversational context, and social-emotional context.
-Then I describe the process of coder training and reliability.
+All videotaped episodes were coded unless there were technical problems rendering the behavior of children or caregivers unrecognizable.
+Observers coded videotaped episodes in real time; that is, they marked time, in minutes and seconds, as each behavior occurred.
+Next, I describe the